-An Australian AQF 7 undergraduate degree (or equivalent) in any discipline with at least a credit (60%) average
+- a minimum three-year Australian Bachelor degree (AQF 7) in any discipline with at least a 60% average mark, OR

-OR successful completion of a Diploma (AQF 5) OR Advanced Diploma (AQF 6) AND at least one year’s work experience in a relevant field (Applicants will be assessed on a case by case basis).
+- successful completion of a Diploma (AQF 5) OR Advanced Diploma (AQF 6) AND at least one year’s work experience in a relevant field.

 - Most recent academic transcripts